 Chicken wings can be very fatty.
 There is a lot of fat in and under the skin, and if I feel that I can’t eat them.
 So if you are like me, this is for you.
 I bake my chicken wings really long, at low temperature to melt all that fat and finish them on high to get them crispy.

 Spices always differ, but this time I used a pre-made mix containing sage, thyme, yellow mustard, black pepper, coarse salt – which I bought from Burgundy’s Pasture Beef in Dallas, our local store where we can buy 100% grass-fed beef and pastured raised chicken.
 I also added some extra garlic powder, but not too much.
 So if you want to make the same mix, just mix the above ingredients or use your favorite spices.
 I really loved this because I used it for both the wings and the sweet potato fries and it worked really well.

 Another ingredient I always use when I make chicken wings is malt vinegar.
-I drizzle on them right after taking them out of the oven.
-I love the sour-salty taste.
+I drizzle on them right after taking them out of the oven and I love the sour-salty taste.

 I recommend you read the entire recipe before you start because, in the last 30 minutes, you will add a sheet pan with the potatoes next to the chicken wings pan, both on the middle rack, so for this meal you need two pans to fit next to each other in the oven.

 We made so many versions of this platter over the years and we always eat them with the same pleasure.